Paschal greeting: Theories on origin

 Credits for the origin of the greeting vary.
-However, the phrase "Christ is risen" is likely a shortened piece from Matthew 28:5-6, "The angel said to the women, “Do not be afraid, for I know that you are looking for Jesus, who was crucified.
+However, the phrase "Christ is risen" is likely a shortened piece from Matthew 28:5-6, "The angel said to the women, 'Do not be afraid, for I know that you are looking for Jesus, who was crucified.
 He is not here; he has risen, just as he said.
-Come and see the place where he lay."
+Come and see the place where he lay.

 There is no consensus on the source of the response "He is risen indeed".
-Some believe that it comes from the Gospel of Luke 24:33-34 "There they found the Eleven and those with them, assembled together and saying, 'It is true!
+Some believe that it comes from Luke 24:33-34 "There they found the Eleven and those with them, assembled together and saying, 'It is true!
 The Lord has risen and has appeared to Simon.'"
 Regardless of the initial source, the phrase has become part of the Christian tradition.
 The greeting is used by many to celebrate the belief in the resurrection of Jesus Christ on Easter morning.